← MANAGING AGENTS

 No license.
 No exam.
 No oversight.

-Argo Real Estate manages 167 buildings containing an estimated 8,000 units worth of residential real estate — and needs no state license to do so.
+Argo Real Estate is the HPD managing agent of record for 160 buildings containing roughly 9,977 residential units — and needs no state license to do so.
 In Florida, a Community Association Manager must pass a state exam, carry a bond, and complete continuing education.
 In New York, there is no equivalent requirement.

 See all 100+ regulatory gaps →